ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for all revisions <= r4p1 of the CPU and is still open.

+- ``ERRATA_N1_3888013``: This applies erratum 3888013 workaround to Neoverse N1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0, r3p0, r3p1, r4p0,
+   r4p1 of the CPU.
+It is still open.

 For Neoverse V1, the following errata build flags are defined :

 - ``ERRATA_V1_1542436``: This applies erratum 1542436 workaround to Neoverse V1